A Guide to Living Wills

 LegalZoom

 LegalZoom is another do-it-yourself online legal service that allows you to create a personalized, state-specific living will.
-They do charge a fee, however, starting at $39 for a basic living will to a minimum of $179 for their Estate Plan Bundle, which includes access to legal assistance for up to a year.
+They do charge a fee, however, starting at $39 for a basic living will to a minimum of $199 for their Estate Plan Bundle, which includes access to legal assistance for up to a year.
+Read our LegalZoom review for more details.

 Make a Living Will with LegalShield

-Get essential estate planning documents, including a living will and a living trust.
+Get essential estate planning documents, including a living will and a living trust with LegalShield.

 Nolo’s Quicken Willmaker & Trust